mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 #### Verify your ***consumer-deployment.yaml*** file.
 We have a simple OpenShift based application that you will run shortly which
-- pulls images from our video-stream Kafka topic we set up earlier
+- pulls images from our video-stream Kafka topic
-- for each one, it calls the Model for a prediction on what each image contains
+- for each one, it calls the AI model for a prediction on what each image contains
 - writes the count of what it found out to our Object Storage Minio

-In the ***kafka.sh*** automation script we ran earlier, we configured it with various value relating to your Kafka installation.
+In the ***kafka.sh*** automation script we ran earlier, we configured ***consumer-deployment.yaml*** with various values relating to your Kafka installation.
 [This link shows you the original part of consumer-deployment.yaml](https://github.com/odh-labs/predictive-maint/blob/main/deploy/consumer-deployment.yaml#L49-L54) before we substitued those values.
 Notice we have 3 placeholders:
 ![images/2-setup/image58.png](images/2-setup/image58.png)

-These 3 placeholders should have ***your values*** in your consumer-deployment.yaml
+These 3 placeholders in your consumer-deployment.yaml should ***now have your values***
 ```
 SASL_USERNAME_VALUE
 SASL_PASSWORD_VALUE